jbirddog/blue/README.md

 to build `.bo` files from `.bo.asm` files.
 This is likely to change at some point, or I may just write some macros to make this less tedious.

-`make` will also build `./bin/btv` the Blue Terminal Viewer.
-Running `./bin/btv < file.b` or `./bin/btv < file.bo`
+`make` will also build two bytecode viewers:

-will print the bytecode in a format that one would expect when working with a `colorForth` code file. `btv` is a complete binary written in Blue.
+`./bin/btv`: Blue Terminal Vieiwer prints the bytecode using colors.
+`./bin/bnc`: Blue No Color will print the bytecode using prefixes instead of colors.

+`btv` and `bnc` are complete binaries written in Blue.

+To view byteocde pass a file via stdin.
+For example to see the words that are called when a given opcode needs to be displayed: `./bin/btv < obj/lib/bc/view/ops.bo`.
+Looking at the various bytecode files in `obj` and how they are pieced together in the `Makefile` to create executables should be a good place to start exploring.

+To use the non colorized version replace `./bin/btv` with `./bin/bnc`.

 ## Opcodes